How to Increase Your Productivity By Doing Less

 Rather, it’s a reminder to give yourself a time buffer when planning your day, instead of stuffing every single minute with important tasks.

+But why not plan to utilize every moment?
 Because stuff happens, and it gets in the way of you checking off the countless items on your list.

 If you’re an entrepreneur, you could land a new client with an urgent project.
-Or if you have a day job, you might have to work late which would cut down the time you can spend on your project.
+Or if you have a day job, you might have to work late, which would cut down the time you can spend on your project.

 So, since you never know what will happen tomorrow, or even later that same day, make your schedule flexible by giving it some breathing space.

-That way you can deal with surprises, still finish everything on your list and feel this great sense of accomplishment that comes with a day well spent.
+That way, you can deal with surprises, still finish everything on your list, and feel this great sense of accomplishment that comes with a day well spent.

 And what if nothing happens and you have extra time?
 You can get ahead with tomorrow’s tasks or have a little break.
 After all, if you’ve checked off everything today, you probably deserve a little rest.